 The main exercise should be a standard motion that improves performance in your chosen sport.
 This can be any movement that makes you stronger.

-You should also do the most amount of work with this particular exercise.
+You should also do the most amount of work with this particular compound exercise.
 If you want to get good at something, then you need to do it a lot.
 You should spend the most time on this exercise and try to perfect it while still pushing forward.

 Try to increase the overall workload or weight every few weeks so that you never stop progressing.

-For Strength Training and Athletics
+Compound Exercises for Strength Training and Athletics

 Heavy Training Days